top of page

 Why Treatment Matters

-• Cool, pale skin with open sores
+• Cool, pale or bluish skin near the ulcer

 Arterial Ulcers ALMS treats